 Ladies, do you ever wonder if you're too old to wear jeans?
-The thought has crossed my mind as well, but then I think, 'Heck no, I love wearing jeans!'.
+I must admit the thought has crossed my mind as well, but then I think, 'Heck no, I love wearing jeans!'

-The doubt often starts when we see a photo or video of ourselves then a reality check sets in.
-We tend not to see a problem area as the changes to our shape tends to creep up on us over the years.
+The doubt often starts when we see a photo or video of ourselves, then a reality check sets in.
+We tend not to see a problem area on our bodies as the changes to our shape are gradual and creep up on us over the years.
 So what can we do about it if we refuse to give up wearing jeans?
-It isn't that we're too old to wear them, we just need to adjust the style to suit our changing body shape, as jeans which once suited us may not be the right cut for us now.
+It isn't that we're too old to wear them; we need to adjust the style to suit our changing body shape because the design that once worked for us may not be the right cut for us now.

 Never before have there been so many styles, makes, and adornments to jeans.
-In fact, if the original makers of jeans, Levi Strauss and his partner Jacob Davis, could see what has become of their initial idea, I think they would shake their heads in disbelief.
-The robust and reinforced pair of work pants for the Californian gold miners have now become a fashion statement often sold with holes and tears in them and costly more than a miner would have earned in a month.
+If the original makers of jeans, Levi Strauss and his partner Jacob Davis, could see what has become of their initial idea, I think they would shake their heads in disbelief.
+The robust and reinforced pair of work pants for the Californian gold miners have become a fashion statement often sold with holes and rips in them and cost more than a miner would have earned in a month panning for gold!

 Unlike men, who buy jeans solely by the waist and leg measurement, women need more information.
-This might work if we were all the same proportions but think about the women you know, how many are shaped the same?
-Not that many I suspect.
-Throw in personal taste and you can see that we need more options to get an ideal pair of jeans.
-For some women choosing jeans is a minefield with all the new terminology, jargon, and some might say utter nonsense.
-I will aim to clarify this, as I have contacted my nephew who works at a large fashion house in San Francisco for the latest insider scoop.
+This might work if we were all in the same proportions but think about the women you know; how many are shaped the same?
+Not that many, I suspect.
+You may wear the same size as your friend, but everyone has lumps and bumps in different areas.
+Throw in personal taste, and you can see that we need more options to find our ideal pair of jeans.
+For some women, choosing jeans is a minefield, with all the new terminology, jargon, and some might say utter nonsense.
+My goal with this article is to clarify some of the confusion surrounding jeans.
+I have contacted my nephew, who works at a large fashion house in San Francisco, for the latest information.

-To get the correct fit we need to look at the waist rise, the upper leg and the lower leg.
-Using this combination you will be able to select the perfect pair of jeans whether you're 30 or 90 years old.
+To get the correct fit, you need to look at the waist rise, the upper leg, and the lower leg.
+Using these three, you'll be able to select the perfect pair of jeans whether you're 35 or 95 years old or somewhere in between.

-Things have changed a lot since you first starting wearing jeans, when there was one waist height or rise as it is called.
-Now it is possible to walk into a store and find jeans where the waist rise can be anywhere from the navel to ones which barely cover the pubic hair line.
+Times have changed since you first starting wearing jeans.
+Then, it's likely there was one waist height or 'rise' as it's now called.
+Now, it's possible to walk into a store and find jeans with a waist rise anywhere from the navel to ones that barely cover the pubic hairline.

-It isn't only the shape of our hips, condition of our abs or length of our legs we need to concern ourselves with.
-Knowing if you have a short or long waist will also be a factor to consider when choosing a pair of jeans.
+When buying jeans, we may think about our hips' shape, condition of our abs, or length of our legs, but there is more to it than that.
+Knowing if you have a short or long waist is a factor to consider when choosing a pair of jeans.
 Here is how to determine which category you fall into.